bpowers/simlin/README.md

 * Click on a variable name to edit the name.
 * In equations, you can either refer to the variables like `"var name"` (with quotes), or like `var_name` (replacing spaces with underscores).
 * The arrows in the bottom right are Undo and Redo - there is currently a 10-change limit for undos, and if you undo into the past + make a change (like moving something), you won't be able to redo-back those changes.
+* If you mouse-down and drag a label you can adjust its position relative to the variable.

 ## Known issues

-* Invalid equations aren't surfaced.
+* Equations error details aren't surfaced.
 * The search box doesn't actually search/work yet.
 * If you select a variable that is under the "search" box, the sheet showing variable details will cover that part of the model (you can manually shift-click the background and reposition the diagram to get out of/around this).
 * Drag selection isn't implemented yet.